 Any licensed software required for operation of the MOSFIRE software must be supplied with an adequate number of fully paid licenses to permit operation of all MOSFIRE software.
-Node locked licenses will be required for each host or target computer (where applicable).
+Software using IDL or other licensed development packages should be designed to operate using a virtual machine or other software package that is free of royalty or license fee costs.
+Where this is not possible node locked licenses will be required for each host or target computer (where applicable).